Neutron Dance: The Pointer Sisters version / Beverly Hills Cop

 Concurrent with the single's release, a video for "Neutron Dance" began airing on MTV.
 The music video stars the Pointer Sisters as discontented theatre ushers, and also features future Perfect Strangers star Bronson Pinchot as their boss and actor Gary Burghoff, best known from the M*A*S*H film and TV series, as the cinema operator; the setting was a cinema where Beverly Hills Cop was screening, allowing for the promotion of the movie via many clips from it being displayed in the video.
 Pinchot himself plays a minor role in the film as "Serge", a salesman in Jenny Summers' art gallery.

 In March 1985 "Neutron Dance" became the fourth Top Ten single issued from the Break Out album rising as high as #6.
 It was the career zenith of the Pointer Sisters who prior to the success of "Jump (For My Love)" subsequent to that of "Automatic" – the second and third singles from Break Out – had never had back-to-back Top 20 singles.
 "Neutron Dance" proved to be the group's final Top Ten hit: after a sixth single release from Break Out: "Baby Come & Get It", fell short of the Top 40, "Dare Me", the lead single from the follow-up album to Break Out, Contact, stalled at #11 and the group's sole further Top 40 charting "Goldmine" (1986), rose no higher than #33.
 The Pointer Sisters just missed the Top 40 with "Be There", a track in the vein of "Neutron Dance" – co-written by Allee Willis with Franne Golde and featuring Ruth Pointer on lead – for the soundtrack of Beverly Hills Cop II, "Be There"'s peak being #42.

+The Sisters performed the song live during a televised 30th Anniversary celebration of Disneyland.
+The Sisters dance in place in the middle of Tomorrowland, surrounded by dancers dressed in costumes from Disney's 1982 hit film TRON and light-bulb-encrusted floats from the Main Street Electrical Parade roll and spin through the 'dance floor.

 This song was later used in Totally Minnie special, and was also used in the film Welcome Home Roscoe Jenkins.